27th Infantry Division (United States): Formation

 Prior to its departing to training, the division participated in a large send-off parade in New York City along 5th Avenue on 30 August 1917.
 The 7th Infantry Regiment was the first to leave for training on 11 September 1917, by train.
-The training was conducted at a purpose-built temporary facility at Camp Wadsworth, Spartanburg, South Carolina.
+The training was conducted at a purpose-built but temporary facility at Camp Wadsworth, Spartanburg, South Carolina.
 Nearby hotels such as the Cleveland Hotel became centers for social life.
 The camp also housed seven YMCA Huts and a Knights of Columbus Hall.
-While the 27th had African-American service-men they were not permitted to enter the service organization clubs on base, which were segregated, until a black soldier's club was built in early 1918.
+While African-American servicemen stationed at Camp Wadsworth associated with the 27th, they were not permitted to enter the service organization clubs on base, which were segregated, until a black soldiers' club was built in early 1918.

 In the spring of 1918, the division began its movement toward embarkation camps, and shipped out on 20 April 1918.
 The division's advance detachment left Hoboken on 2 May and arrived at Brest, France, 10 May 1918.
-Late in June the last units of the Twenty-Seventh Division had arrived safely overseas.
+Late in June the last units of the 27th Division had arrived safely overseas.